Cardiac Disease & Dental Management

-In post 5 of our “Medication and Dental Surgery: How your medical history influences treatment decisions” series we discuss cardiac disease and its impacts on dental management.
+In our series of “Medication and Dental Surgery: How your medical history influences treatment decisions” series we discuss cardiac disease and its impacts on dental management.

 In an attempt to prevent an infection such as endocarditis, many cardiac patients have been directed by their cardiologist to receive a specific antibiotic therapy before they receive dental treatment, however the evidence to support the effectiveness of this practice is weak and current standards of evidence-based medicine call into question the need for, and the effectiveness of prophylactic antibiotics for patients with a number of cardiac problems.